gordon-cs/gordon-360-ui/docs/ThemePaletteDocs.md

 For testing we made a component that defines a button to switch pallete modes (light, dark) with the `useColorScheme()` hook.
 This sets the scheme globally, changing the color scheme of `--mui` throughout the project.

+## Guide for Future Developers

+###### After this project is completed, there are a few notes and best practices that future developers should follow.

+#### Dark Mode

+The most important thing for UI development is testing how every component appears in dark mode, with proper contrast, colors, etc.

+#### In-Line Coloring

+Many MUI components can reference the palette colors without the use of CSS.
+For example, buttons, headers, typography and others have a `color` prop.
+A button with the prop `color='primary'` will have a GordonBlue backgroundand White text color based on the main and contrast text colors defined in the primary colors.
+Where possible, you should use the color prop instead of external CSS unless further customization is needed.

+#### Colors

+All colors should reference a color from the palette, and consideration should be given for a switch to dark mode.
+Usage of theme variables in CSS looks something like this:
+`color: var(--mui-palette-primary-main)` or `background-color: var(--mui-palette-neutral-300)`.
+If you do need in-line styling within javascript, you can reference the --mui var, but you must wrap the whole color in quotes, ex: `style = { background: 'var(--mui-palette-success-dark) }`, but again, this is undesirable if CSS is possible.
+You can find examples of usage of these --mui theme variables throughout the code.

+If you need a new color, on top of those that already exist, you can add it to the palette in an open space (for example info.light is unused currently).
+You should also name every color with a variable name in theme.ts to enhance readability.
+In most cases though, you should use an existing color from the palette.

+#### Styling with CSS

+All other styling and style overrides should be done in seperate CSS classes if possible/practical.
+In general, this means that colors, padding, and other styling properties should be defined in a CSS class and used in a component using the className prop (See MUI/CSS/SCSS documentation).
+This should be done instead of using `style=...` or `sx=...` props inside of components (replace with the `className=...` prop).
+The only exceptions to this is if styling is done dynamically with some computation.
+For example the Clifton Strengths colored ring around the profile photo, or the sizing of the photo cropper for involvements and profile photos, or in specific cases where the color isn't meant to change.

 #### Adding new CSS Files